Kikres/Squares/README.md

 I drew inspiration from your demo on the challenge and post, leading to significant enhancements in my project.
 Below are some personal reflections and changes made during the update:

 - To simulate the sequence, I created a data structure representing a list of "pieces" needed to create the next size square.
-The geometric sequence is defined as x + (x - 1) where x ∈ Z^+.
+The arithmetic sequence is defined as x + (x - 1) where x ∈ Z^+.
 - From a scalable and reusable perspective, I developed a generic component that can be reused for displaying product cards or similar items.
 - Removed summary comments from private methods, as their context is typically clear from the code.
 - Fixed naming conventions in the React components for improved clarity and consistency.